Trey314159/KhmerSyllableReordering/README.md

 By [Trey Jones](https://github.com/Trey314159).

-This library provides implementations in Java, Perl, and (eventually) Python to reorder syllables in Khmer script for the *purposes of search.* Characters are reordered in canonical order; duplicate characters (especially diacritics) are removed; invisible characters are removed; variant, obsolete, and deprecated characters are replaced or removed.
+This library provides implementations in Java, Perl, and Python to reorder syllables in Khmer script for the *purposes of search.* Characters are reordered in canonical order; duplicate characters (especially diacritics) are removed;
+invisible characters are removed; variant, obsolete, and deprecated characters are replaced or removed.

 The algorithm is perhaps a little aggressive for non-search applications; some of the normalizations would change the appearance of syllables.
 More details on